Seahawks place Greg Olsen on injured reserve, add Snacks Harrison to active roster

 Harrison had been on the practice squad since signing with the Seahawks Oct.
 7 and was elevated to the game-day roster for each of the past two games to serve as a third defensive tackle following an ankle injury to Bryan Mone.

 But Harrison could no longer be elevated and had to be on the 53-player roster to appear in future games, and this allows him to play next Monday against the Eagles in Philadelphia.
+Tom Pelissero of The NFL Network reported that both the Packers and Ravens recently tried to sign Harrison to their 53-player rosters off Seattle’s practice squad but that he stayed put.
+Now that Harrison is on Seattle’s 53 other teams can no longer approach him about signing.

 Mone can come off IR following the Eagles game.